cocotb/cocotb/documentation/source/simulator_support.rst

 Simulator Support
 *****************

-This page lists all simulators that cocotb provides support for and documents specifics, limitations, workarounds etc.
+This page lists the simulators that cocotb can be used with and documents specifics, limitations, workarounds etc.